Gauge Invariant Propagators and States in Quantum Electrodynamics: Introduction

 \section{Introduction}

-Traditionally, both non-relativistic quantum mechanics (QM) and relativistic Quantum field theory (QFT) have been formulated in terms of states in Hilbert space, upon which operators representing measurements of physical quantities are supposed to act.
-However the last few decades have seen a growing feeling that one needs to go beyond such a framework - the present paper is an effort in this direction.
+Traditionally, both non-relativistic quantum mechanics (QM) and relativistic Quantum field theory (QFT) have been formulated in terms of states in Hilbert space, upon which operators representing measurements of physical quantities are supposed to act at specific times or on some specific hypersurface.
+However the last few decades have seen a growing feeling that one needs to go beyond such a framework.